 Saharan dust.
 Dry air - yellow/orange/red/pink.
 Widespread dust is indicative of dry air that can impede the development of tropical cyclones.
 However, sometimes “wanna’ be” waves will just wait until they get to the other side of the plume then try to develop if everything else happens to be favorable.
 In my personal opinion, way too much is made about the presence of Saharan dust & how it relates to tropical cyclones.

 2021 names.....
 “Wanda” was the last name on the Atlantic list (names are picked at random by the World Meteorological Organization... repeat every 6 years... historic storms are retired [Florence & Michael in ’18...
 Dorian in ’19 & Laura, Eta & Iota in ‘20]).
 Last year - 2020 - had a record 30 named storms.
 The WMO decided - beginning this year - that the Greek alphabet will be no longer used & instead there will be a supplemental list of names if the first list is exhausted (has only happened three times - 2005 & 2020 & 2021).
 The naming of tropical cyclones began on a consistent basis in 1953.
 More on the history of naming tropical cyclones * here *.

 Mid & upper level wind shear (enemy of tropical cyclones) analysis (CIMMS).
 The red lines indicate strong shear:

 Water vapor imagery (dark blue indicates dry air):

-Deep oceanic heat content continues to increase across the Gulf, Caribbean & deep tropical Atlantic & has become pretty impressive from the Central/NW Caribbean into the Gulf of Mexico:
+Deep oceanic heat content over the Gulf, Caribbean & deep tropical Atlantic & remains pretty impressive late in the season from the Central/NW Caribbean into the Gulf of Mexico: